 At times direct emails to prospects with personalized messaging may take umpteen amounts of time.
 And more often than not, these efforts won’t be appreciated.
 Many people do not enjoy being unexpectedly contacted or may find your message to be too urgent or even unsolicited.
-However, don’t forget that direct marketing is a very valuable tactic that reaps the rewards in the long term.
+However, don’t forget that direct marketing is a very valuable tactic that reaps rewards in the long term.
 This holds true especially when combined with other marketing techniques.

 Account-based marketing refers to a unique marketing approach.
-This is where the organization communicates with prospects, individual customers or accounts as markets of one.
+This is where the organization communicates with prospects, individual customers, or accounts as markets of one.
 Here, sales and marketing resources are concentrated on a pre-defined target group, and personalized content is the key.
 According to research from the Altera group, 97% of participants reported that ABM had a higher or much higher ROI than other marketing campaigns.

-For successful ABM implementation, personalization of content is extremely important.
+For successful ABM implementation, the personalization of content is extremely important.
 This begins with researching and understanding the various target accounts.
 After this, it is necessary to have personalized messaging that caters to the very diverse demands, preferences, and needs of each account.
 ABM is an excellent strategy to employ for long-term lead generation as it offers your customers a very personalized and customized experience.
-When your customer feels that your organization is the ideal ‘fit’ for them, long-term professional relations can be fostered.
+When your customer feel that your organization is the ideal ‘fit’ for them, long-term professional relations can be fostered.

 Manual B2B Lead Generation